delta-exchange/trading-bots/README.md

 1. You can create multiple configurations for multiple running instances.
 Lets create a configuration for running the bot on testnet

-2. Copy `market_maker/.env.sample` to `market_maker/.env.testnet`
+2. Copy `config/.env.sample` to `config/.env.testnet`.
+You can tweak settings here.

-3. Edit `market_maker/.env.testnet` to enter your account credentials.
-You can tweak other settings as well.
+3. Edit `config/accounts.json` to enter your account credentials.

-4. From the root folder, Pass the environment and run `market_maker.py`
+4. From the root folder, Pass the environment and run `strategy_runner.py`

+5. You can also run your strategy from pm2, add your bot configurations in `ecosystem.config.js`
 ```
-ENVIRONMENT=testnet python market_maker.py
+pm2 start ecosystem.config.js --only
 ```

 ### How to customize

 1. Writing your own custom strategy is super easy.
 Just refer to `market_maker/custom_strategy.py`
-2. You need to define `generate_orders` function which should return a tuple of (buy_orders, sell_orders)
-3. Once you define your custom_strategy, you can run it like
+2. Once you define your custom_strategy, you can run it like

 ```
 from market_maker.custom_strategy import CustomStrategy